zhongshuwen/dfuse-eosio/DEPENDENCIES.md

 # Dependencies

-dfuse for EOSIO requires our instrumented `nodeos` binary, a fork of the standard `EOSIO` software.
+ZSWLiShi requires our instrumented `nodeos` binary, a fork of the standard `EOSIO` software.

 You will also want to build both the `dashboard` and the `eosq` apps